 DISCUSSION

 Pursuant to policy and federal regulations, monthly SNAP allotments are determined by an assistance group's countable income, after all allowable deductions have been applied.
-The Appellant contested the Respondent's determination of his monthly SNAP allotment of \$165, effective October 1, 2024.
+The Appellant contested the Respondent's determination of his monthly SNAP allotment of \$23.